Ykai-f/wiki_yuekai_fr_BMCU/BMCU/new_bmcu.md

 Check this section for more details: [5 way pop up with BMCU-B](https://wiki.yuekai.fr/en/BMCU/troubleshooting#h-10-ams-lite-hub-5-way-pop-up)

-One of the solutions is as follows:
+One of the solutions is disabling the **Long retraction when cut**:
 - This option is recommended but not always required.
 If you are not experiencing problems with five-way it is usually not necessary to do this additionally.
 - This option is a separate setting for filaments, which means you will need to set it for all your filaments multiple times.